 TABLE OF CONTENTS

-ACKNOWLEDGMENTS i
+ACKNOWLEDGMENTS

-INTRODUCTION ii
+INTRODUCTION iii

-ACRONYMS i
+ACRONYMS

 POLICIES TO ENCOURAGE AND ENABLE VEHICLE PURCHASE

 ADOPTING ZEV STANDARDS

 DIRECT-SALES LEGISLATION

-VEHICLE REBATES AND TAX CREDITS 2
+SAMPLE STATES WITH VEHICLE PURCHASE OR LEASE REBATES OR TAX CREDITS: 3

 SALES-TAX EXEMPTIONS

 USED EV INCENTIVES

-PUBLIC AND PRIVATE FLEET INCENTIVES

 HOV LANE ACCESS

-ZERO- AND LOW-INTEREST LOANS FOR CONSUMERS
+ZERO- AND LOW-INTEREST LOANS FOR CONSUMERS 6

-POLICIES TO ELECTRIFY LIGHT-DUTY VEHICLE AND BUS FLEETS
+POLICIES TO ELECTRIFY LIGHT-DUTY VEHICLE AND BUS FLEETS 7

 EXECUTIVE ORDERS FOR FLEETS AND BEYOND

 TRANSIT BUS FLEET UPGRADE COMMITMENTS

-SCHOOL BUS ELECTRIFICATION POLICIES AND PILOTS

 USING VW SETTLEMENT FUNDS FOR ELECTRIFYING SCHOOL BUSES AND TRANSIT BUSES

 POLICIES TO INCREASE AVAILABILITY OF CHARGING INFRASTRUCTURE

-CORRIDOR PROGRAMS
+CORRIDOR PROGRAMS 12

 CHARGING INFRASTRUCTURE FUNDING AND FINANCING

 EV-READY WIRING CODES AND ORDINANCES

-EV INFRASTRUCTURE AT MULTIUNIT DWELLINGS
+EV INFRASTRUCTURE AT MULTIUNIT DWELLINGS 18

 STREETLIGHT AND POWER POLE CHARGING ACCESS

-PROTECTING EV-DESIGNATED PARKING SPOTS
+RIGHT-OF-WAY CHARGING

+INFLATION REDUCTION ACT (IRA).

+MANUFACTURING CREDITS AND SUPPORT

-EV-UTILITY INVESTMENTS.
+EV-UTILITY INVESTMENTS

 INVESTOR-OWNED UTILITY PROGRAMS

-PUBLIC UTILITY PROGRAMS
+PUBLIC UTILITY PROGRAMS.

 USING VW SETTLEMENT FUNDS TO GROW EV CHARGING NETWORKS

 EVALUATING VEHICLE REGISTRATION FEES

-WHY IS AN ANNUAL REGISTRATION FEE THE WRONG SOLUTION TODAY?
+THE WRONG SOLUTION TODAY?

 STATES WITH WAIVED OR REDUCED VEHICLE REGISTRATION FEES FOR EV DRIVERS

-PRIORITIZING EQUITY AND EXPANDING ACCESS
+PRIORITIZING EQUITY AND EXPANDING ACCESS .29

-REBATES FOR LOW-INCOME DRIVERS.
+REBATES FOR LOW-INCOME DRIVERS

-EV CAR-SHARING PROGRAMS

-CHARGING ACCESS IN UNDERSERVED COMMUNITIES
+EV CAR-SHARING PROGRAMS CHARGING ACCESS IN UNDERSERVED COMMUNITIES

-CONSUMER EDUCATION AND PROTECTION 26
+CONSUMER EDUCATION AND PROTECTION

-EV PROCLAMATIONS AND DRIVER BILL OF RIGHTS.
+EV PROCLAMATIONS AND DRIVER BILL OF RIGHTS

-RIDE & DRIVE EVENTS
+RIDE & DRIVE EVENTS.

-OPEN ACCESS AND INTEROPERABILITY 2 -
+OPEN ACCESS AND INTEROPERABILITY

-UNIFORM SIGNAGE REQUIREMENTS 28

-POLICIES FOR BATTERIES AND BATTERY RECYCLING 29
+POLICIES FOR BATTERIES AND BATTERY RECYCLING

-SOLUTIONS TO BARRIER OF AUTO DEALERS SELLING EVS
+SOLUTIONS TO BARRIER OF AUTO DEALERS SELLING EVS .34

-POLICIES FOR MEDIUM- AND HEAVY-DUTY FREIGHT
+POLICIES FOR MEDIUM- AND HEAVY-DUTY FREIGHT .35

+POLICIES FOR TRIBAL GOVERNMENTS .37

-POLICIES TO ENABLE WORKPLACE CHARGING
+POLICIES TO ENABLE WORKPLACE CHARGING .38

-ELECTRIC RIDE-HAILING POLICIES AND PROGRAMS
+ELECTRIC RIDE-HAILING POLICIES AND PROGRAMS .39

 OUTREACH AND EDUCATION

+POLICIES FOR NATIONAL AND STATE PARKS

-STATE ENERGY POLICY STRATEGIES AND TRANSPORTATION ELECTRIFICATION
+STATE ENERGY POLICY STRATEGIES AND TRANSPORTATION ELECTRIFICATION -

-STATE ENERGY PULICY STRATEGIES AND TRANSPURTATION ELECTRIFICATION ~

-CMAQ PROGRAM AND TRANSPORTATION ELECTRIFICATION 34
+CMAQ PROGRAM AND TRANSPORTATION ELECTRIFICATION

+CONCLUSION

+.43

 POLICIES TO ENCOURAGE AND ENABLE VEHICLE PURCHASE

 ADOPTING ZEV STANDARDS

-Congress has set federal clean vehicle standards that are enforced by the US Environmental Protection Agency (EPA) and the US Department of Transportation (DOT).
-Before 2020, federal law also authorized California, owing to its severe transportation-related air pollution problems, to enact vehicle-emissions standards stronger than the federal ones, and other states were eligible to adopt and enforce these standards.
+Congress has set federal clean vehicle standards that are enforced by the US Environmental Protection Agency and the US Department of Transportation (DOT).
+Before 2020, federal law also authorized California, owing to its severe transportation-related air pollution problems, to enact vehicle-emissions standards stronger than the federal ones, and other states were eligible to adopt and enforce these standards..
 These states are commonly called "177 states" after the section of the Clean Air Act that grants them this authority.
 There are two components to the California standards, which are referred to as the Advanced Clean Cars program: the low-emission vehicle (LEV) standards and the zero-emission vehicle (ZEV) standards.
-The LEV standards require a reduction in tailpipe emissions, while the ZEV standards require that automakers supply a certain percentage of ZEVs to that state or purchase credits

-from other automakers to meet the state requirements.
+The LEV standards require a reduction in tailpipe emissions, while the ZEV standard requires that automakers supply a certain percentage of ZEVs to that state, or purchase credits from other automakers to meet the state requirements.

-At this writing, 14 states - plus the District of Columbia - have adopted the LEV standards.
-California and 10 other states have additionally adopted the ZEV standards.
-ZEV states include California, Colorado, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont.
-Other states - Nevada, Minnesota, New Mexico, and Washington - have announced that they intend to adopt the ZEV standard.
-Recently, the Trump administration rolled back the federal clean car standards and revoked the California waiver that allows for the LEV and ZEV programs.
-Several states and organizations are challenging these rollbacks in court.
-Successfully advocating for new states to adopt the LEV and the ZEV standards is one of the most important tools to expand electric vehicle adoption in the United States.
-It
+At this writing, 14 states-plus the District of Columbia have adopted the LEV standards.
+California and 16 states have additionally adopted the ZEV standard.
+ZEV states include California, Colorado, Connecticut, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington.